Updated: Sep 18

 How can you eradicate SIBO?

 Bacterial overgrowth in the Small Intestine can be very challenging to address and eradicate.
-There is an abundance of information available on the internet regarding this condition, however, I have found much of it is conflicting and can make things even more confusing.
+There is an abundance of information available on the internet regarding this condition, however, I have found much of it is conflicting and can make things very confusing when trying to do it on your own.

-This is why I became a SIBO Certified Practitioner so that I can help give you the most accurate and streamlined information while developing a personalized SIBO protocol to fit your individual symptom presentation.
+This is why I became a SIBO Practitioner so that I can help give you the most accurate and streamlined information while developing a personalized SIBO protocol to fit your individual health needs.

 If you suspect that you have SIBO, or perhaps another type of bacterial overgrowth in your gut please don't hesitate to reach out to me.
 There are many things that we can do to address these imbalances to get you back to feeling your best!